hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 **Weight**:  550 grams
 **Dimensions**: 10.2 x 5.5 x 10.6 inches

-Thule Aspect DSLR/ILC Shoulder Bag offers space for a mirrorless camera, one lens and accessories.
+Thule Aspect DSLR/ILC Shoulder Bag offers space for a mirrorless camera, one lens, and accessories.
 There are also side mesh pockets to store a small tripod or a water bottle.

-There is a front-folding lid to access gear quickly and smaller items can be organized there as well.
+There is a front-folding lid to access gear quickly, and smaller items can be organized there as well.
 A padded shoulder strap makes this camera bag comfortable to carry.

 <a href="http://amzn.to/2j0FSLB" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>